nation3/law/Constitution.linked.md

 ### Emergency State
 The Guardian Guild and the Supreme Court Judges Multisig shall, together:
 a) Activate the Emergency State if a Material Adverse Exception Event is happening, if and only if such action would help Nation3 prevent or otherwise alleviate the undesirable effects of such Material Adverse Exception Event.
 #) Declare the end of the Emergency State once Nation3 is not suffering the Material Adverse Exception Event anymore.
-In any case, the Emergency State shall not last more than [%Emergency State Maximum Duration].
+In any case, the Emergency State shall not last more than [%Emergency State Maximum Duration] and shall only be triggered a maximum of [%Emergency State Maximum Recurrence].
 #) Adequately notify Citizens about changes in the activation and deactivation of the Emergency State.

 ## Judiciary